elakkiap/Read_the_docs/docs/mono_fm.rst

 2) Project Goal
 ---------------

 In this project, you will use your knowledge from previous projects to implement a FM Demodulator in programmable logic.
 The project is divided into two parts.
 In the first part, you develop different functions for a FM Demodulator using HLS.
-A FM Demodulator consists of a linear filter, downsampler and a discriminator.The second part is to integrate the Demodulator onto the Pynq Board using "RTL2832" USB tuners to get our RF input samples.
-You should be able to listen to local FM radio channels using your MonoFM implementation in programmable logic.
+A FM Demodulator consists of a linear filter, downsampler and a discriminator.The second part is to integrate the Demodulator onto the Pynq Board using "RTL2832" USB tuners.
+You should be able to listen to local FM radio channel using your MonoFM implementation in programmable logic.
 For more detail about the mono FM implementation have a look at it's source code `here <https://github.com/mwickert/scikit-dsp-comm/blob/master/sk_dsp_comm/rtlsdr_helper.py>`_.

 3) Materials
 ------------